RMerl/asuswrt-merlin/README-merlin.txt

 3.0.0.4.270.25
    - NEW: NFS folder sharing.
 Webui can be found on the AiDisk pages, same place where you can manage SMB and FTP shares.
+   - NEW: dhcpc-event and zcip-event scripts (called on WAN events)
+   - NEW: Ccustom configs: group.add, gshadow.add, passwd.add, shadow.add
    - CHANGED: Added a folder picker to the Tools Other Settings page to select a location to store your traffic data files.
    - FIXED: Added missing badblocks program
    - FIXED: Timing issues under IE where resolved device names would not display on certain pages (such as the Sysinfo page)
    - FIXED: VPN client "common name" wasn't getting saved
+   - FIXED: DHCP client will be less aggressive in attempting to obtain a lease (wait 2 mins instead of 20 secs between attempts), should help with ISPs like Charter who will blacklist you if you send too many Discovery packets in a short period of time.
+   - FIXED: Made profile.add be run after any Optware profile, so the user changes will have priority over anything else.

 3.0.0.4.270.24